testagrossa/algo/README.md

 from root/scripts folder you can
 - build.sh $excercise
     script to build an excercise
+    this will create a /bin directory inside the exercise folder
 - run.sh $excercise
     script to run an excercise
+    this will execute the ./bin/main.cpp file generated from build process
 - clean.sh
-    script to clean /bin directories in exercises
+    script to clean all exercises
+    this will remove all /bin directories in exercises, only keeping .gitkeep files

 # formatting